ConstantCommentary® Vol. VII, No. 159, April 2, 2003

 Subtextual subtitle: I was born in New Zealand, you know.
 See that shiny metal object on my desk?
 Pulitzer Prize.

 Yeah.
 It's great TV.
 And I understand FoxNews can now boast of having the highest ratings of all the 24-hour news networks.
-Figures.
-They've always had a leg up on reality shows.
+It figures.
+Fox has always had a leg up on reality shows.

 That concludes my report on the war so far, but before I go... here's a riddle for you: What comes in like the Gulf War and goes out like Viet Nam?